drlndds/navigation/README.md

 An agent lives in a 3D environment.
 It is restricted to move along the ground and within four walls, which form a square.
 Scattered on the ground are yellow and blue bananas.

-The agent senses the state of the environment along 37 dimensions which include a measurement of the agent's angular velocity and measurements of the distances to other objects in the environment along [https://github.com/Unity-Technologies/ml-agents/issues/1134][https://github.com/Unity-Technologies/ml-agents/releases].
+The agent senses the state of the environment along 37 dimensions which include a measurement of the agent's angular velocity and measurements of the distances to other objects in the environment along rays emanating from the agent [https://github.com/Unity-Technologies/ml-agents/issues/1134][https://github.com/Unity-Technologies/ml-agents/releases].

 The agent may act on the environment in one of four ways: Walk forward, walk backward, turn left, or turn right.